 A rent regulation policy must provide a mechanism for determining the cap on rent increases that a landlord can impose in a particular year.
 This mechanism typically consists of two components.
 The first sets a cap on the maximum amount by which the landlord may raise rent in a year.
 This cap is typically determined by a board or agency according to a given set of criteria, and is often based on changes in the Consumer Price Index (CPI), though different mechanisms are used in some jurisdictions to determine increases based on operating costs.

-A second component may allow for additional increases in such cases as vacancy when the rent may be allowed to rise to market.
+A second component may allow for additional increases in certain circumstances, like vacancies.
 Also, landlords that invest in improvements to a particular apartment or make major capital improvements to the building may be permitted to raise the rent above the annual base cap.

 Most cities with rent regulation policies only cover multifamily buildings and only those already in existence when the restrictions are imposed.
-“New construction,” i.e., residential buildings built after the local rent control scheme was passed, is often exempted along with smaller homes so as not to discourage new construction.
+“New construction,” i.e., residential buildings built after the local rent control scheme was passed, is often exempted along with smaller homes under the assumption that not doing so would discourage new construction.

 Rent regulation policies typically do not include any tenant eligibility criteria.
 Only those units subject to the regulation (defined in the rent regulation laws) and the tenants living therein receive the benefits of the regulation.
-A criticism of rent regulation schemes is that they do not target benefits based on any measure of need.
+While means testing, in principle, could limit the availability of regulated housing to income-eligible tenants, means testing can be burdensome and potentially counterproductive.

 Impact on investment

-When rent regulation results in landlords charging rents that are below what the market would otherwise allow, the policy can have the effect of discouraging investment.
-A landlord may be less willing to invest in building improvements if he or she cannot realize the benefit of those investments by charging substantially higher rents.
-As a result rent regulated units may not be maintained as well as market rate units.
+When rent regulation results in landlords’ charging rents that are below what the market would otherwise allow, it may, have the effect of discouraging investment.
+Although empirical evidence on the effects of rent regulation on building maintenance is limited, critics often refer to the possibility that rent regulated units may not be maintained as well as market rate units.
 In situations where the rent is particularly low, rent regulation can also run the risk of leaving a landlord with less income than he or she needs to operate the building.
 If rent regulation extends to newly built units, it would likely also affect investment in those properties, which could have the effect of reducing housing supply overall.
-Many rent regulation laws allow rents to be raised when owners make an investment in the property to reduce the disincentive to make such investments.
+Many rent regulations allow owners to increase rents based on property investments to reduce the disincentive to make such investments.

 What happens at vacancy?

-Rent regulation policies typically do one of two things when an existing tenant moves out: they allow the rent to rise to the market rate rent (note, California’s Costa-Hawkins Act requires this) or they allow a larger increase than the increases allowed during a tenancy.
+Rent regulation policies typically do one of two things when an existing tenant moves out: they allow the rent to rise to the market rate rent (for example, California’s Costa-Hawkins Act requires this) or they allow a larger increase than the increases allowed during a tenancy.
 The choice about what happens at vacancy can result in dramatically different policy outcomes.
-In a city or neighborhood where rents are rising quickly, allowing the rent to rise to the market rate only upon vacancy protects existing tenants, but does little to pass along the affordability of the unit from tenant to tenant.
-But, such a policy may mitigate the potential impact on investment addressed above.
-While a policy that allows only for a modest rent increase between tenancies does help to preserve the affordability of the unit over time.
-For more information on California’s rent control law, see the LA Curbed Article.
+In a city or neighborhood where rents are rising quickly, allowing the rent to rise to the market rate only upon vacancy protects existing tenants, but does little to maintain the affordability of the unit from tenant to tenant.
+But, such a policies may mitigate the potential impact on investment addressed above.

 Incentive to harass

-When rent regulation schemes allow landlords to increase the rents they charge for a particular unit to market rate (or a substantial amount) upon vacancy, there is an incentive for landlords to take aggressive measures to try to get tenants to move out.
+When rent regulation schemes allow landlords to increase the rents they charge for particular units to market rate (or a substantial amount) upon vacancy, landlords may be incentivized to take aggressive measures to try to get tenants to move out.
 To address this negative incentive, many municipalities have included “just-cause” eviction provisions with their rent regulation laws, requiring landlords to demonstrate a valid reason for evicting a tenant.
 Similarly, some municipalities regulate tenant buyouts—the process by which a landlord offers a tenant a sum of money to voluntarily move—to ensure that they are not offered in ways that are unfair or deceptive and that tenants are aware of their rights.

 Succession rights control the ability of a rent regulated tenant’s family members to take over the lease for the apartment when the primary tenant dies.
 Jurisdictions will have to determine when succession is permitted and what relationships trigger succession rights.
 Typically, succession rights only apply if the family member in question has been living in the unit with the primary tenant.